Dissipative time crystal in a strongly interacting Rydberg gas

-The experimental setup for observing such an oscillatory dynamics is depicted in Fig.~\ref{fig:Fig1}(a), where $^{85} $Rb atoms of an average spacing $\sim2.4~\mu\mathrm{m}$ are trapped in a 7.5-cm-long room-temperature vapour cell.
-The atoms are continuously excited to the Rydberg states via a two-photon process, in which a 780-nm probe beam and a 480-nm coupling beam counterpropagates with each other.
+The experimental setup for observing such an oscillatory dynamics is depicted in Fig.~\ref{fig:Fig1}{\bf a}, where $^{85} $Rb atoms are trapped in a room-temperature vapour cell.
+The atoms are continuously excited to the Rydberg states via a two-photon process, in which a probe beam and a coupling beam counterpropagates with each other.
 Here, the probe and the coupling fields drive the ground state manifold $|5S_{1/2},F=3\rangle$ to the Rydberg manifold $|nD_J\rangle$ ($J=5/2,\ 3/2$) via intermediate states $|5P_{3/2},F=4\rangle$.
-The exact Zeeman level of the states can be specified by the polarization of the beams [see Fig.~\ref{fig:Fig2}(a)].
-In the limit cycle phase, the dynamics imposes an oscillation of the transition dipoles between these states, which results in an oscillating transmission of the probe field.
-To obtain a clear EIT signal, we use a calcite beam displacer to generate a reference beam parallel to the probe beam for differential measurement.
-The transmission signal for a high lying Rydberg state $n=75$ is shown in Fig.~\ref{fig:Fig1}(b), which exhibits a stable periodic oscillation pattern.
-In this single experiment, six Rydberg states close in energy are involved in the driving scheme \cite{su2022optimizing}, and should all participate in the synchronized oscillating dynamics.
+The exact Zeeman level of the states can be specified by the polarization of the beams [see Fig.~\ref{fig:Fig2}{\bf a}].
+In the limit cycle phase, the population of Rydberg states and the transition dipole moments are coupled with each other to form the persistent oscillation.
+The oscillation of the transition dipole moment between the ground and the excited state then results in an oscillating polarization on the probe transition, which can be directly monitored by the light transmission.
+To obtain a clear transmission signal, we use a calcite beam displacer to generate a reference beam parallel to the probe beam for differential measurement.
+The transmission signal for a high lying Rydberg state with a principal quantum number $n=75$ is shown in Fig.~\ref{fig:Fig1}{\bf b}, which exhibits a stable periodic oscillation pattern.
+In this single experiment, three Rydberg states close in energy are involved in the driving scheme \cite{su2022optimizing}, and should all participate in the synchronized oscillating dynamics.